raquel-oliveira/QGL/README.md

 ### Week 12

 Implementation of action transforme.
+Improvement of ground phase (analyze of the map and complete tiles with biomes).
 Improvement of code quality.
 Improvement of tests.